-Digital sensors in industry version have two jacks for cable line connection (Х1, Х2), which facilitates their installation directly into a cable line without terminal boxes (see Figure 1).
+Digital sensors in industrial version have two jacks for cable line connection (Х1, Х2), which facilitates their direct integration into a cable line without terminal boxes (see Figure 1).
 The cable shield in jacks at both ends must be connected to GND circuit.

-In some cases, typically when using cables with large cross-section (with outer diameter more than 8 mm), terminal boxes are required for building the long measuring lines (see Fig. 2).
+In some cases, typically when using cables with large cross-section (with outer diameter over 8 mm), terminal boxes are required for building long measuring lines (see Fig. 2).

 At the interface converter location (it is typically located in the cabinet of receiving and recording equipment – RRE), a safety ground bus and a digital ground bus is required (see Fig. 3).